 There are certain methods of cleaning that are required by OSHA if you work in a commercial automotive shop that works on more than five brake or clutch jobs a week.
 One method is the Negative-Pressure Enclosure/HEPA Vacuum System Method.
 This includes an enclosure and vacuum system that has a box that contains plastic walls or windows that are clear.
 This box goes around a brake or clutch snuggly, preventing asbestos from being exposed to other areas.
 Another method of ensuring that asbestos is not exposed to the surrounding area is called a Low Pressure/Wet Cleaning Method.
 This is when low-pressure spray equipment catches the runoff in a basket after the brake assembly is wettened.
 This stops asbestos containing dust from being released into the air.
 An additional method of controlling the release of asbestos is the Wet Wipe Method.
 This method can be used by those who work in a commercial automotive shop and work on five or less brake or clutch jobs each week.
 This method involves using a spray bottle to spray water at a low pressure to wet the brake and clutch.
 After doing this, a cloth can be used to wipe the brakes clean.

-If you or a loved one has been diagnosed with an asbestos-related disease, call 800-505-6000 today.
-For more information, fill out the form on our Homepage.
+If you or a loved one has been diagnosed with an asbestos-related disease, call (800) 505-6000 today.
+For more information, fill out our contact form.

 Sources: